-The main way to pre-empt problems is to ensure that a deed of trust is drawn up at the time of purchase.
+You can pre-empt problems by ensuring that a deed of trust is drawn up at the time of purchase.

 Ideally, this deed should not just deal with the type of ownership – joint tenants or tenants in common – but should address key points such as:

 – what should happen if a joint owner wants to sell